 - An interview with one or more faculty members from the MS in Speech and Language Pathology program.

-    - A statement of purpose (to be discussed during the admissions interview), which should be one-page long.
+- A statement of purpose (to be completed virtually), which should be one-page long.
 It must provide a clear indication of the applicant’s interest in the field, short- and long-term career goals, and demonstrate the applicant’s writing and communication abilities.

 Once the Admissions Office receives all the required documentation and the interview process is completed, academic program advisors will contact successful candidates to provide program direction and guidance.

 The Master of Science degree educational program in speech-language pathology at Albizu University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, MD, 20850; Phone: (800) 498-2071 or (301) 296-5700.